“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Final Thoughts

-While net worth is a common benchmark, refining your assets for liquidation gives you a more realistic picture.
+Using your liquid net worth by refining your assets for liquidation gives you a more realistic picture.
 Tracking liquid net worth helps you to understand your ability to deal with a crisis or an unexpected opportunity.
 When facing an immediate need for cash, you don’t want to withdraw retirement funds designed for your financial future.

 2 thoughts on “Why Liquid Net Worth Matters”